Each university sets its own ATAR scores and other course-entry requirements.

 All foreign students who have not normally studied in English need to demonstrate language skills.
 This can be done by taking one of several recognised tests, such as IELTS.
 The required level of English proficiency varies according to the course being applied for.

 International students are required to meet the same standards as Australian residents...
-If English is not your first language or was not the medium of instruction in your secondary or tertiary studies, you are required to demonstrate your proficiency in the English language by achieving a prescribed level in an approved English examination or test.
+If English is not your first language or was not the medium of instruction in your secondary or tertiary studies, you're required to demonstrate proficiency in the English language by achieving a prescribed level in an approved English examination or test.